Mongolia gets new PM, ends weeks of uncertainty

 One of the targets was the massive Oyu Tolgoi copper and gold project, which is set to start production later this year and is 66 percent owned by Rio Tinto and Turquoise Hill Resources, with the remaining stake held by the Mongolian government.

-“The newly established government will welcome foreign investment, we will guarantee them a stable legal environment, we will try to fulfill our party agenda,” MP Chimed Saikhanbileg told Reuters in a telephone interview.
+“The newly established government will welcome foreign investment, we will guarantee them a stable legal environment we will try to fulfil our party agenda,” MP Chimed Saikhanbileg told Reuters in a telephone interview.

+The DP won 31 of the 76 seats in the June 28 vote, forcing it into a coalition with four smaller parties, including the MPP which is the second largest party in the new lineup.
+DP members are expected to comprise 75 percent of the new cabinet.

 Mongolia is gripped by a mining boom that is set to transform its tiny economy, but political uncertainties have threatened to overshadow efforts to attract foreign investment needed to develop mines and build essential infrastructure.